plabayo/rama/rama-cli/src/cmd/serve/proxy/dashboard/inspector-api.md

 Search scans readable records even when another record fails.
-Failed reads retry with exponential backoff from 250 ms up to 30 seconds; three consecutive failures emit a warning that results are incomplete.
+Failed reads retry with exponential backoff from 250 ms up to 30 seconds; three consecutive failures trigger a warning that results are incomplete.
+Warnings are coalesced per inspector store to at most one every 30 seconds, including during partial backend outages.
 Successful records are not rescanned, and a later successful retry can restore a match after a storage outage.

+With ICAP enabled, inspector captures and exports show the client-facing view: requests before ICAP adaptation and responses after it.
+ICAP can still change a request after interception approval.
+The separate HAR recording layer sits inside ICAP and records the server-facing view, so its output can differ.

+WebSocket message cards read only bounded prefixes (16 KiB for text and 256 bytes for binary).
+Expanded body/message previews stop after 64 KiB in the browser;
+full WebSocket downloads stream the payload.
+Replay remains an explicit whole-message operation.